 In order to understand the effectiveness of marketing efforts, marketers need to rethink the way they leverage their omni-channel attribution measurement.
-With this in mind, we’re exploring what omni-channel attribution is and why it’s crucial that marketers change the way they think about this concept.
+With this in mind, we’re exploring what omni-channel attribution is and why it’s crucial that marketers change the way they think about this concept if they want to accurately measure their multi-channel campaigns.

 According to Forrester Research, the term omni-channel is defined as the strategic coordination of all channels—including online, offline, paid, owned, or earned—as determined by a brand’s context and channel mix.
 With this in mind, omni-channel attribution should be defined as the holistic measurement of elements within a marketing mix, and the subsequent impact they have as they engage with consumers across touchpoints and drive them toward conversions.